keu/docs/software_versioned_docs/version-0.23/upgrade-to-0-23.md

 brew install astronomer/tap/astro@0.23
 ```

-All team members within your organization should upgrade the Astronomer CLI individually before taking any further action on the platform or in a local Airflow environment.
-For a detailed breakdown of CLI changes between versions, refer to [Astronomer CLI releases](https://github.com/astronomer/astro-cli/releases).
-For detailed install guidelines and more information on the Astronomer CLI, refer to [Astronomer CLI Quickstart](cli-quickstart.md).
+All team members within your organization should upgrade the Astronomer Software CLI individually before taking any further action on the platform or in a local Airflow environment.
+For a detailed breakdown of CLI changes between versions, refer to [Astronomer Software CLI releases](https://github.com/astronomer/astro-cli/releases).
+For detailed install guidelines and more information on the Astronomer Software CLI, refer to [Astronomer Software CLI Quickstart](cli-quickstart.md).

-## Roll Back to Enterprise v0.16
+## Roll Back to Software v0.16

 If you encounter an issue during your upgrade that requires you to recover your original platform, you can roll back to Astronomer v0.16.
 To do so: